ivayloivan0v/ivayloivan0v/README.md

 Mobile Developer
 ----------------

-Highly motivated, self-starting developer looking to launch a career building web and/or mobile applications.
+Highly motivated, self-starting developer looking to launch a career building mobile applications.
 Striving to increase my skills and continue learning and developing myself.

 * 🌍  I'm based in Gabrovo, Bulgaria
 * ✉️  You can contact me at [ivayloivan0vdk@gmail.com](mailto:ivayloivan0vdk@gmail.com)